JuanRdBO/Telepy-Linkedin_TFG/README.md

 Usage: tele.py [options] Company to be searched

 Options:
   -h, --help       show this help message and exit
-  -f, --file     write report to a file, with name of the searched company -e, --export   export .json file to a .csv readable one. (only with -f flag) -a, --args     open a webbrowser to show relevant search arguments.
+  -f, --file       write report to a file, with name of the searched company -e, --export     export .json file to a .csv readable one. (only with -f
-  -i, --install  execute to install all dependencies
+                   flag)
+  -a, --args       open a webbrowser to show relevant search arguments.
+  -i, --install    execute to install all dependencies -l, --location   to search by location.
+Search by name is default -s, --start      to return the result from the point specified by the user -c, --complete   return complete dataset from selection. (only with -f flag) -r, --recursive  sets how many recursions to be done on 'all data' option.
+                   Always 2rd argument. (only with -c flag) -n, --number     sets how many companies to be returned.
+Always 3rd argument. (does not work with -c flag)
 ```

 **The following sections provide more info and important insights to the usage of this repository.**